Stand out and succeed: Leadership tips for HR - Rachel Pollack

 2. What's the most valuable piece of advice you have received in your career and how did it help you?

-Thinking about the different ‘promotable experiences’ needed to gain in my career to help you progress.
+Think about the different ‘promotable experiences’ you may need to gain to help you progress.

 By promotable experience I mean asking yourself, what big blocks of experience do you have that demonstrate the depth of your experience or versatility as a leader.